Rachael Maza: Other activities

+Rachael and Lisa Maza played and sung together as the Maza Sisters, performing at several festivals and events, including the Dreaming Festival in 2009 and the 150th anniversary of the National Gallery of Victoria in 2011.

+Maza was deputy chair from 2014, and then, from 2016, chair of The Black Arm Band theatre organisation until it closed down in December 2017.

 In September 2024, Maza was appointed co-chair, with Philip Watkins (CEO of Desart), of First Nations Arts, a newly-established division of the Australia Council, for a term of four years.

 Recognition and honours

 In 2020 Maza was made a Member of the Order of Australia, for significant service to the performing arts as an artistic director.